 How are we living for today to the detriment of tomorrow?
 First, look at the finances of the federal government.
 Financially, our country is rotting out.
 At a time of perhaps record prosperity, we ran a trillion dollar deficit in 2019.
 If our goal is to keep our nation prosperous and militarily strong indefinitely, without going bankrupt or printing an incredible amount of money, then what is now happening is pure financial insanity.
 This chart

 supplies anticipated growth in the federal debt-to-GDP ratio—it shows where we are headed on our current path.
 Our system will likely collapse under the current law trajectory, where tax cuts and other goodies expire as they are supposed to by law.
 The (worse) Alternative Fiscal Scenario is what can really be expected—extension of expiring tax cuts, etc. take place.
 Annual federal revenue has never exceeded $3.5 trillion in any year.
-Total debt in early 2020 is over $23 trillion.
-We are headed for a financial collapse or something very bad in the near future.
+Total debt in May of 2020 is almost $26 trillion.
+From a financial perspective, unless a significant change in course takes place, we are headed for something very bad in the near future.

 In 2017, Michael Hüther, an economist working at Stanford University, aptly said: “A government loses its democratic legitimacy if it start[s] paying a too-high share of its tax income on interest.”
 Allen Buckley thinks he’s absolutely right.
 And, he believes this simple concept will dominate how the Fed acts and finances in general for the foreseeable future.
-While Coronavirus is bad, consider the material in the attached article, including the last sentence quote.
+While Coronavirus is bad, consider the material in the attached article, including the last sentence quote about a much worse pandemic hitting within ten years.
 WSJ article on Global Oubreaks, Mar 7 8 2020 (PDF) We should have much less debt than we presently have, and we need to start being prepared for potentially bad things, instead of continuing to live for today with complete disregard for the future.

 While no one knows exactly what will happen, Allen Buckley thinks one of two things is very likely to occur.

 First, a debt crisis is possible any time hereafter.
 How?
-Most economists think a recession will occur within 2 years.
-In the past, the U.S. used two levers to pull the economy out of recession—lowering the Fed’s discount rate and deficit spending.
-In such a strong economy, the Fed’s rate would ordinarily have been around 5%.
-However, mainly due to the large federal debt, it’s below 2%.
+Our nation is now in recession.
+In the past, Congress and the Fed used two levers to pull the economy out of recession—lowering the Fed’s discount rate and deficit spending.
+In a strong economy such as the 2019 U.S. economy, the Fed’s rate would ordinarily have been around 5 percent.
+However, mainly due to the large federal debt, it was below 2 percent.
 Roughly $5 trillion of additional debt was added due to the Great Recession.
-Since reducing the Fed’s rate to 0% would do very little, it’s not hard to imagine how much more the two major parties will deficit-spend in the next recession.
+In March, the Fed rate was reduced to 0 percent.
+Deficit spending and money printing (Quantitative Easing–“QE”) will be the main means of fighting the recession.
 As noted in this chart,

 the U.S. is much more indebted now than it was immediately prior to past recessions.
-Should a major national problem occur during the next recession that necessitates a large federal outlay (such as a pandemic), a debt panic could occur.
-A downward stock market turn would be followed by reduced spending, followed by more market reduction, resulting in a downward spiral that could possibly lead to depression.
+Any time hereafter, a debt panic could occur.
+(The likelihood of a panic will increase as time goes by if the debt continues to grow.)
+In such case, a downward stock market turn would be followed by reduced spending, followed by more market reduction, resulting in a downward spiral that could possibly lead to depression.

 Second, we end up like Japan—a dead economy.
 (Some call that “Japanification.”)
 The Fed could try to pull the country out—almost certainly by printing a very lot of money to buy much existing federal debt, thereby reducing interest expense and debt.
-To get the public debt-to-GDP ratio down to 50%, cash of roughly four times the money now in circulation would be needed.
+For March through May of 2020, the Fed has used QE in a large way, as it has largely tracked the amount the Treasury has borrowed.
 Watch for things that keep Treasury rates low being couched as something different—virtually always allegedly to help the economy, etc. Japanification followed by a debt crisis is possible.
 It is now clear that the Republicans and Democrats (including their candidates in this race) will do nothing about these problems except make them worse!

 This situation cannot turn out good; the only question is how bad is it going to be?